Typically career faculty promotion reviews have three levels of review:

 The report from the unit committee should provide an analysis of the case that goes beyond what may be gleaned from the candidate’s curriculum vitae.
 Since this is the first of several stages of internal review, it is important that the committee present all aspects of the case fully.
 The review should be one of analysis, not advocacy, and it should present a critical evaluation of the candidate’s strengths and weaknesses relative to the standards of the unit and discipline.

-Any discrepancies or contradictory opinions within the reviewers’ letters should be addressed in a forthright fashion.
+If external evaluator letters are part of the file, any discrepancies or contradictory opinions within the reviewers’ letters should be addressed in a forthright fashion.
 Simply ignoring negative remarks does not advantage the candidate, nor does the rejection of comments from an “outlier” reviewer simply because they are not consistent with other comments received.
 In the absence of meaningful engagement with such comments in the report, subsequent reviewers may be left wondering if the “outlier” was in fact the only reviewer who was able to identify a real and critical issue in the case—whether in support of or arguing against the promotion.

 For research career faculty, the unit committee’s evaluation will place significant focus on the expectations detailed in the candidate’s position description.